shotstack/php-demos/README.md

     Parse an SRT transcript file and apply the captions to a video.

 - **layers.php** -
     Layer a title over a background video using tracks.
+The title includes a zoom effect and is semi-transparent.

 - **status.php** -
     Shows the status of a render task and the output video URL.
 Run this after running one of the render examples.